kristopherjohnson/KJMenuTableViewController/README.markdown

 ## Overview

-KJMenuTableViewController is a set of classes that simplifies the creation of "menus" in iOS application using `UITableViewController`.
+KJMenuTableViewController is a set of classes that simplifies the creation of "menus" in iOS applications using `UITableViewController`.

 The `UITableViewController` class is a generic mechanism for presenting a scrollable list of rows of items.
-It is powerful and extensible, but it can be a chore to present a simple list of button-like rows that react when tapped.
+It is powerful and extensible, but it can be a chore to present a simple list of button-like objects that react when tapped.
 One must provide implementations of several methods of the `UITableViewDataSource` and `UITableViewDelegate` classes, each of which will probably have a `case` statement to handle each of the individual items.